nadavbra/fabric/README.rst

 FABRIC can be easily used to analyze mutations provided in the MAF format.

 For example, you can download all cancer somatic mutations provided by TCGA from the GDC data portal (https://portal.gdc.cancer.gov/repository) by applying the following filters:

-1. Select "MuTect2 ..." as the "Workflow Type"
+1) Select "MuTect2 ..." as the "Workflow Type"
-2. Select "MAF" as the "Data Format"
+2) Select "MAF" as the "Data Format"
-3. Select "open" Access
+3) Select "open" Access

 Download the resulted query in TSV format to obtain a .tar.gz file with the requested MAF files.
 You can then process this tar file with the code provided in the "TCGA & ExAC Analysis" Jupyter Notebook provided in this GitHub repository (go to the "Combine GDC's downloaded tar file into a single MAF file" section in that notebook) in order to obtain a final MAF file (gdc_combined.maf) you can work with.

 Of course, this is just an example to allow you to test FABRIC.
 If you want, you can start right off with your own MAF file.
 FABRIC accepts as a valid MAF file any tab-delimited file with the following headers:

-1. **Variant_Type** (to filter only "SNP" mutations)
+1) **Variant_Type** (to filter only "SNP" mutations)
-2. **Tumor_Seq_Allele1** (assumed to be the reference nucleotide of each SNP)
+2) **Tumor_Seq_Allele1** (assumed to be the reference nucleotide of each SNP)
-3. **Tumor_Seq_Allele2** (assumed to be the alternative nucleotide of each SNP)
+3) **Tumor_Seq_Allele2** (assumed to be the alternative nucleotide of each SNP)
-4. **tcga_project (assumed to be the TCGA project each mutation belongs to; required only when running a per-project analysis, and can be omitted in a pan-cancer analysis).
+4) **tcga_project** (assumed to be the TCGA project each mutation belongs to; required only when running a per-project analysis, and can be omitted in a pan-cancer analysis).

-1) Calculate the effect scores of the observed mutations:
+**Step 1: Calculate the effect scores of the observed mutations**

 First, FABRIC needs to calculate the effect scores of all the mutations in your MAF file.
 This is done by running the following command:

 set_maf_gene_effect_scores --reference-genome=<GRCh38 or hg19> --gene-dataset-dir=<DIR PATH> --maf-file=<FILE PATH> --effect-scores-output-csv-file=<FILE PATH>

 Where:

---gene-dataset-dir should be the same directory you provided when running set_gene_bg_scores.
+* --gene-dataset-dir should be the same directory you provided when running set_gene_bg_scores.
---maf-file should be given your input MAF file.
+* --maf-file should be given your input MAF file.
---effect-scores-output-csv-file should be given the file where you want to save the output effect scores calculated by the framework.
+* --effect-scores-output-csv-file should be given the file where you want to save the output effect scores calculated by the framework.

 For example, if you want to analyze the TCGA dataset obtained above (gdc_combined.maf), assuming your working directory is ~/tcga_and_exac_analysis, you will run the command: